ivh/tmy.se/content/true-at-the-same-time.md

 tendency to see contradiction where there are none.

 gender/race discrimination. exists, but is it the reason for difference in outcomes?

+clothes can be too cheap and too expensive simultaneously.